ZeroPointEnergy/hiera-backend-trocla/README.md

     trocla_options::my_special_key:
       order_override: "roles/%{::role}"

+The format to lookup a password this way is the same as with 'trocla_lookup':

+    trocla_hierarchy::format::myvar

+Here is how you would use that in hiera:

+    mysql::server::root_password: "%{hiera('trocla_hierarchy::plain::mysql_root')}"

 ### options hash

 Trocla takes a hash of options which provides information for the password creation.
-This options can be set directly in hiera globally for every format of for every key.
+This options can be set directly in hiera globally or for every key.
+You can also specify options specifically for a password format.
+However, keep in mind that it will only use the options of the format which is used first to retrieve a password for a key, because thats when the password is generated.

     trocla_options:
       length: 16